This is a short manual how to use the Logger and the required software. If you have any questions don’t hesitate to get in touch.

 Sometimes you might forget to shoot the clapper clip at the beginning of the day.

 Don’t worry: you can also shoot it in the middle of the day or at the end.
 The algorithm will still work.
-Just make sure all relevant cameras are rolling and and the NanoLockit Logger is visible while you triple-press the button.
+Just make sure all relevant cameras are rolling and the NanoLockit Logger is in frame while you triple-press the button.

 It is important to download the .markers file after every shooting day.
 Otherwise the timestamps might overlap and the matching process goes wrong.
 We recommend to rename the .markers file to a telling name like: ProjectX_Day1.markers

 When using Creative Mode with multiple cameras, markers have to be imported in a separate step for each camera.
 If you can use Timecode as a reference (Sync Mode) you can select all clips of all synced cameras at once.